-Enforcement is the action taken by the Water Protection Program to bring an entity into compliance with the Missouri Clean Water Law, its implementing regulations, and/or any terms and conditions of an operating permit.
-The primary purpose of the enforcement activity in the Water Protection Program is to resolve violations and return the entity to compliance.
+Enforcement is the action taken by the Water Protection Program (WPP) to bring an entity into compliance with the Missouri Clean Water Law, its implementing regulations, and/or any terms and conditions of an operating permit.
+The primary purpose of the enforcement activity in the WPP is to resolve violations and return the entity to compliance.

-\(\sigma\) - The facility is currently under enforcement action.
-The enforcement action is due to failure to upgrade the facility and failure to renew/expired permit.
+\boxtimes - The facility is currently under enforcement action.
+The enforcement action is due to failure to meet permit limits and failure to upgrade the facility.